Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025The nearest cloud access is in Johannesburg; private links are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Johannesburg; private network extensions are available.

-Tax IncentivesNoSouth Africa does not offer specific data center tax incentives.
+Tax IncentivesNoSouth Africa does not offer specific data center tax incentives at this time.

-Sales Tax15% VATStandard Value Added Tax applies to services, as of September 2025.
+Sales Tax15% VAT – as of September 2025Standard national Value Added Tax applies to services.

 Network & Connectivity Ecosystem